 Which DMV location is easiest to pass the test?

-My answer based on taking many students to all locations is no DMV route is any easier or more difficult.
+My answer based on taking many students to all locations is that no DMV route is easier or more difficult.
 The road rules are the same throughout Las Vegas.